jaimiles23/ALS_Assessment/README.md

 ## Use etl_script.py
+_Note:_ This section assumes you are using Windows OS.

 ### Install Dependencies
 To run this script, you must install the dependencies outlined in the requirements.txt file.
 I recommend using a virtual environment to manage these dependencies.
 Learn more [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)